 The Gaston County Museum of Art and History is currently seeking 2 collections interns for the spring of 2018.
-Both positions will focus on completing the 2017/2018 Archives Inventory Project.
-This project will equip candidates with experience using PastPerfect Museum Software, accessioning, processing and preserving archives, and an immersive work experience.
+One position will focus on archives and will be responsible for inventorying, cataloging and processing the collection.
+The second position will focus on processing a collection of photo negatives.
+Both positions will equip candidates with experience using PastPerfect Museum Software, accessioning, processing and preserving archives, basic construction skills, exhibit design and installation, and an immersive work experience.
 Interns will work directly alongside the Museum Curator and the Museum Registrar.

 The successful candidate will be detail oriented, organized, and able to work independently and with a team.
 Willingness and proficiency with data entry is essential.
+A strong sense of self-motivation is key.
 The intern must be able to work with and meet deadlines, lift up to 30 pounds, and climb stairs and ladders.
 Preference will be given to candidates wishing to pursue a career in museums or archives.
 Knowledge of PastPerfect Museum Software is a plus.

 Amy Drake ...
 "Interning at the Gaston County Museum was a great experience.
 I had the opportunity to work independently in

 the collections, inventorying and storing objects.
 I also learned how to use PastPerfect through accessioning and cataloging

 objects.
 I worked with the curatorial staff to develop ideas for two history exhibitions on the roles of eggs in international folklore